diegomendezp/Ironhack-lectures-v3/content/module2/01-Week 1/Day 1/00 - ES6 Recap.md

-#### What is scope:
+#### What is scope in JS:

-Scope determines the accessibility (visibility) of variables from different parts of the code.
+- Scope determines the accessibility / visibility of variables from different parts of the code.

-JavaScript has function scope by default - meaning that every function creates a new scope.
+- JavaScript has function scope by default - every function creates a new scope.